-“With the excessive heat warnings and air quality alerts issued for Delaware and our region, I urge all Delawareans to practice heat safety during this stretch of high temperatures,” said Governor Carney.
+“In addition to remaining vigilant against COVID-19, I urge all Delawareans to practice heat safety during this stretch of high temperatures expected in Delaware and our region,” said Governor Carney.
 “We want our residents and visitors to follow the advice of health officials and take steps to beat the heat.
-Please never leave children or pets in cars, stay hydrated, learn the signs of heat illness, and take appropriate precautions to stay safe in hot temperatures and all summer.”
+Please never leave children or pets in cars, stay hydrated, learn the signs of heat illness, and take appropriate precautions to stay safe in these hot temperatures and all summer.”

-Health officials also advise the public to stay in air conditioned spaces, avoid strenuous outdoor activities, wear light clothing, and drink plenty of water.
-Delawareans should check on vulnerable members of their families and neighbors, including seniors and those with access and functional needs.
+Health officials also advise the public to stay in air-conditioned spaces, avoid strenuous outdoor activities, wear light clothing, and drink plenty of water.
+Delawareans should check on vulnerable members of their families and neighbors, including seniors and those with disabilities.

 Authorities also stress that temperatures inside a closed vehicle can rise to lethal levels quickly.
 Do not leave children, pets, or vulnerable adults inside closed vehicles even for a few minutes.
 Parents and caregivers are urged to make it a habit to check the back seat every time they exit a car.

 If possible, bring outdoor pets inside.
 If they are outside, make sure to provide plenty of water and replace it frequently.

 Additional information from the Delaware Division of Public Health:

 - Do not leave people or pets alone in a parked car, even for a minute.
 Call 911 if you see anyone (a child, or an adult with disabilities) who is unable to open a door or window and is left unattended in a vehicle.
 Keep your car locked when you’re not in it so children don’t get in on their own.
 If you see a pet left in a car, even with air-conditioning running, call 911 or Delaware Animal Services at 302-255-4646.